 LRT Sports: What advice do you have for recruits who get turned down by their dream schools?
 What are their options if they don’t gain the recruiting attention they desire?

 My advice is to look for the programs who really want YOU.
 The coach that the recruit will play for is the most important factor in making a decision.
 Not the facilities, fancy gear or location.
 If the coach only cares about winning or himself and won’t stick with you when things go bad, the recruit will be miserable in two weeks and all the fancy stuff won’t matter.
 Look for coaches who have a track record of winning with player development.
 Stay away from programs that are “recruiting schools” They recruit the best player they can find and if that player doesn’t perform they cut them and find another talented player.
 This is what happens at a lot of “dream” schools.
 Playing at a lower level with the right coach and right program is more important than playing at a D1 school that you won’t play at or for a coach that isn’t a great fit.
 Again, above all else, play for a coach that will care about you as a person and be there for you 20 years after you graduate.
 This is the biggest mistake most families make.
 They usually pick the “shiniest toy” not the right fit for the right reason.

 LRT Sports: How big a factor is social media when recruiting players?
 What advice do you have for athletes regarding social media?
 (Please explain)

-Coach Heller: It is big.
-We just had to call a recruit and tell them that if they didn’t stop doing stupid stuff on twitter we were not going to recruit them.
+It is big.
+We just had to call a recruit and tell them that if they didn’t stop doing stupid stuff on Twitter we were not going to recruit them.
 It happens all the time.
 Kids put stuff up on social media that causes us to not recruit them or drop them.
-There are lots of educational pieces on line about what not to do.
-Most is common sense and helps us realize the type of person the kid is.
+There are lots of educational pieces online about what not to do.
+Most is common sense and help us realize the type of person the kid is.
 So when they post dumb or controversial stuff we know they won’t fit in here.